awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 ## Amazon Connect CloudWatch metrics dimensions<a name="connect-cloudwatch-dimensions"></a>

 In CloudWatch, a dimension is a name/value pair that uniquely identifies a metric\.
 In the dashboard, metrics are grouped by dimension\.
-The following dimensions are used in the CloudWatch dashboard for Amazon Connect metrics\.
 When you view metrics in the dashboard, only metrics with data are displayed\.
 If there is no activity during the refresh interval for which there is a metric, then no data from your instance is displayed in the dashboard\.

-The following dimensions are used for Amazon Connect metrics in CloudWatch\.
+The following dimensions are used in the CloudWatch dashboard for Amazon Connect metrics\.

 ### Contact flow metrics dimension<a name="contact-flow-dimension"></a>